-Since 1 July 2013, the state and territory-based disability support services provided under the NDA were progressively transitioned over to the National Disability Insurance Scheme (NDIS).
-Completion of this transition has meant that 2018-19 is the last year for which DS NMDS was data collected and reported.
+From 1 July 2013, state and territory-based disability support services provided under the NDA were progressively transitioned over to the National Disability Insurance Scheme (NDIS).
+This has meant that 2018-19 was the last year for which DS NMDS was data collected and reported.

 National and state